benborra/benborra/README.md

 Hi, I'm Ben 👋

-I currently work as an Internal Tools software developer 💻 at Skyline Communications.<br>
+I currently work as a Software Consulant 💻 at Noest.<br>
-Here I'm working on <a href="https://catalog.dataminer.services/">Catalog</a> and <a href="https://collaboration.dataminer.services/">Collaboration</a>.<br>
-<a href="https://skyline.be/jobs/jobs/software-developer-internal-tools" >Want to join</a>?
+Currently I'm manly focussed on working as a software developer and team lead.<br>

 <br><br>
-Currently working on some side projects 🎼<br>
+Currently working on some side projects 🎼🌍<br>
 Enjoying the occasional beer 🍻

 <!---